The Bible of Anti-Globalization

-When I picked up No Logo for the first time little did I know I was in possession of the bible of anti globalization.
-This book is ruthlessly researched with similarly unforgiving analyse.
-No Logo is about the impact super brands has on broader society.
+When I picked up No Logo for the first time, little did I know I was now in possession of the Bible of Anti-Globalization.
+This book is ruthlessly researched and full of unforgiving analysis.
+No Logo is about the impact Super Brands has on broader society.

-Klein explores the ideal that a brand is not created in the factory anymore; it’s created in the office.
+Klein explores the idea that a brand is not created in the factory anymore; it’s created in the office.
 The brand is not a reflection of quality but a reflection of what the marketing department wants it to stand for.
 We’re not producing things, but images of things.
 The inconvenience of production is contracted out.
 Klein uses Nike as an example of this.
-Nike uses third world labour to produce its products.
+Nike uses third-world labor to produce its products.
 They have used abusive sweatshops in Vietnam perhaps more interested in how much they can spend on branding than they need to on production.
-John Ermatinger, from Livi Struass, referred to this as greater flexibility to allocate resources and capital to its brands.
+John Ermatinger, from Levi Strauss, referred to this as greater flexibility to allocate resources and capital to its brands.

-It does seem odd that so many have favoured a specific brand but for reasons that couldn’t be further removed from manufacturer quality.
-More alarmingly though is the conditions that a significant number of these contractors maintain in their factories.
+It does seem odd that so many have favored a specific brand but for reasons that couldn’t be further removed from manufacturer quality.
+More alarming, though, is the conditions that a significant number of these contractors maintain in their factories.

 The source of marketing to youth, Klein reports is the identity crises brands suffered when the baby boomers fell off the consumer spectrum.
 As the baby boomers moved into old age and many passed away, brands had to find new markets.
 Brill Cream took years to recover from this.

-In the 1990’s brands that thrived included “beers, soft drinks, fast food, chewing gum and sneakers”.
+In the 1990s, brands that thrived included “beers, soft drinks, fast food, chewing gum and sneakers”.
 “Kids would still pay up to fit in”.
 “Peer pressure became a powerful marketing tool”.
-Clothing retailing Elsie Decoteau said of teenagers: “they shop in packs… if you sell to one you sell to everyone in their school” Klein likens this to extreme keeping-up-with-the-Joneses.
-Klein astutely points out that cool is “riddled with self doubt” therefore the brand has a stake in self doubt of teenagers.
+Clothing retailer, Elsie Decoteau, said of teenagers: “they shop in packs… if you sell to one you sell to everyone in their school” Klein likens this to extreme keeping-up-with-the-Joneses.
+Klein astutely points out that cool is “riddled with self doubt” therefore the brand has a stake in the self-doubt of teenagers.

-The purpose of Marketing Cool, or Marketing cool to young adults is to perpetuate this ideal that through the right purchasing one can reach that just out of reach untapped well of cool.
+The purpose of the marketing of cool, or the marketing of cool to young adults is to perpetuate this ideal that through the right purchasing one can reach that just out of reach untapped well of cool.
 Klein discusses the morality of this type of marketing to insecure teenagers.
-Marketing is articulating what the ideal of beauty is with the motivation of profit; and this to a demographic which needs no encouragement to be insecure.
+Marketing is articulating what the ideal of beauty is with the motivation of profit, and to a demographic which needs no encouragement to be insecure.

 Perhaps related to this is the “peculiar cachet of working class kids acquiring status by adopting the gear of prohibitively costly leisure activities such as skiing, golf or sailing”.